dekuraan/cs330-final-notes/trees.md

 balanced: A rooted m-ary tree of height h is balanced if all leaves are at levels h or h − 1.

 ### Theorem 5
-There are at most $m^h$ leaves in an m-ary tree of height h.
+> There are at most $m^h$ leaves in an m-ary tree of height h.

 ### COROLLARY 1
-If an m-ary tree of height h has l leaves, then $h ≥ ⌈\log m l⌉$.
+> If an m-ary tree of height h has l leaves, then $h ≥ ⌈\log m l⌉$.
 If the m-ary tree is full and balanced, then $h = ⌈logm l⌉$.
 (We are using the ceiling function here.
 Recall that ⌈x⌉ is the smallest integer greater than or equal to x.)

 ## 11.2 Applications of trees
 binary search tree: a binary tree in which each child of a vertex is designated as a right or left child, no vertex has more than one right child or left child, and each vertex is labeled with a key, which is one of the items.
 Furthermore, vertices are assigned keys so that the key of a vertex is both larger than the keys of all vertices in its left subtree and smaller than the keys of all vertices in its right subtree.
-### ALGORITHM 1 Locating an Item in or Adding an Item to a Binary Search Tree.
 ```python
 procedure insertion(T: binary search tree,
 x: item)